 - Submit Your Essay.
 There are three different ways to submit your essay:

 - Use The Web Form at the bottom left of this page (strongly preferred).
 There you can fill out any “Objective Data” you wish to submit and attach the digital file for your essay, along with any image files you want to include.

 - Send Files By Email.
-Alternatively, you can email your essay and any image files as email attachments.
-See instructions at bottom right of this page.
+You can also send your essay and any image files as email attachments.
+See instructions at bottom right

 - Use Regular Mail (acceptable, but not preferred).
 Download and print the Objective Data Form.
 Mail your essay, along with (optionally) the Objective Data form and any photos to the Classbook Editor-In-Chief, Carney Mimms (JE ’69), 94 Watchung Avenue, First Floor, Montclair, NJ 07043.
 If you want anything returned, include a stamped, self-addressed envelope so that Carney can mail it back to you.